Skip to main content

 }

-The fix is to wait for the server to tick, giving ECS processors time to run:
+The fix is to wait for the server to tick, giving the game loop time to finish setting up the entity:

 @WorldTest